UConn vs. Vermont Predictions & Picks - Women's NCAA Tournament First Round

 UConn Performance Insights

-- In conference contests, UConn averages fewer points per game (73.5) than its season average (75.7).
+- On offense, UConn is posting 73.5 points per game this year in conference contests.
+To compare, its overall average (75.7 points per game) is 2.2 PPG higher.

-- The Huskies average 77.5 points per game in home games, compared to 72.8 points per game when playing on the road, a difference of 4.7 points per contest.
+- The Huskies are averaging 77.5 points per game this season when playing at home, which is 4.7 more points than they're averaging in away games (72.8).

-- UConn surrenders 58.7 points per game when playing at home, compared to 58.4 in away games.
+- UConn allows 58.7 points per game at home, compared to 58.4 away from home.

-- The Huskies' offense has been much less effective over their last 10 games, racking up 65.4 points a contest compared to the 75.7 they've averaged this season.
+- The Huskies have been putting up 65.4 points per game in their last 10 times on the court, an average that's significantly lower than the 75.7 they've scored over the course of the 2022-23 campaign.

 © 2023 Data Skrive.
 All rights reserved.